eduvpn/documentation/2FA.md

 VPN.

 The users can enroll themselves in the portal on the "Account" page.
 This is only effective if 2FA is actually enabled on the VPN server.
-This can be checked in the admin portal on the "Info" page.

 At the moment only [TOTP](https://en.wikipedia.org/wiki/Time-based_One-time_Password_Algorithm) is